goingbacktoschool

 Now that the administrative tasks are done the true trials begin here.
 If you’re nervous or unconfident don’t worry, building a foundation of good study habits and seeing the positive results will help you build yourself up to become a problem-solving machine.

 Attend every class.
 If you find the material boring, still show up to class.
 If you think the professor is a prick, still show up to class.
 If you are tired, still show up to class.
-Not only do many Community Colleges grade based on attendance, but if you don’t show up to class you risk having your financial aid revoked, and you will have to pay it back in full out of your own pocket.
+Not only do many Community Colleges grade based on attendance, but if you don’t show up to class you risk having your financial aid revoked, and you will have to pay it back in full out of your pocket.

-One thing that’s told to every student in any college is that for every hour in class you must spend 3 hours outside of class studying.
+One thing that’s told to every student in any college is that for every hour in class, you must spend 3 hours outside of class studying.
 Most students ignore this, and those students typically don’t get A’s unless the class is trivial.
-Assuming you’re a run-of-the-mill human who likes most of us is decidedly average in intelligence, you will not be able to ignore this tip.
+Assuming you’re a run-of-the-mill human who like most of us is decidedly average in intelligence, you will not be able to ignore this tip.
 If you do not put in the hours, especially in your math and science classes, you will not get A’s.
 This is the biggest killer for students who go on to a 4-year school after community college and find that the courses are much harder.

-For your math and science classes, it is best to read the material that you will be going over in the next lecture ahead of time while doing the example problems and as many of the end of chapter problems as time allows.
+For your math and science classes, it is best to read the material that you will be going over in the next lecture ahead of time while doing the example problems and as many of the end-of-chapter problems as time allows.
 The lecture should be used as reinforcement, not the foundation of your intuition.
 This is the method that education research has shown time and again is the key to great success in science and math courses at the university level.
 Even if you’re confident in the material, don’t skimp on this way of studying.
 Remember, the point of studying isn’t to do as little as possible and still do well to stroke your ego, it’s to build good habits so that when you reach material that isn’t your strong suit (and it will come, believe me) then you will have the tools to learn it effectively ahead of time.

 Study habits for tests require a bit more strategy.
 Depending on the class, you could have anything from multiple choice (my chemistry class) to 10 long problems to do in 2 hours (my first physics class).
-What you should do regardless is try to find an old exam from the professor or build your own exam from the harder questions in your textbooks.
+What you should do regardless is try to find an old exam from the professor or build your exam from the harder questions in your textbooks.
 You should study these exams by completing them once, checking your mistakes, and retaking them to reinforce in your brain the correct way to do the problems.
-This was a strategy employed by a UC Berkeley student majoring in finance who got a perfect score on the most failed exam in the school, and was what gave me the skills to do well in classes that are often failed at my Community College.
+This was a strategy employed by a UC Berkeley student majoring in finance who got a perfect score on the most failed exam in the school and was what gave me the skills to do well in classes that often failed at my Community College.

 Note for Remedial Math Students:

-If you placed into a lower level math course that goes over grade school math, there are several things you should do BEFORE you go to your first class.
-First is that you should memorize your multiplication and division tables over several weeks before class starts.
-Often times the reason people fail this course is because that basic arithmetic foundation isn’t there.
+If you are placed into a lower-level math course that goes over grade school math, there are several things you should do BEFORE you go to your first class.
+First, you should memorize your multiplication and division tables over several weeks before class starts.
+Often the reason people fail this course is because that basic arithmetic foundation isn’t there.
 Use a website dedicated to learning these tables and get good enough to be able to solve them in a few seconds or less just by looking at them.
 This will take 20+ hours to do.
 Also, become familiar with basic operations using fractions-another thing that fails a lot of students.
 One thing to remember about this class is that it’s effectively 6 years of grade school education in 12-16 weeks.
 If you do not put at least 10 hours per week into the class, you WILL fail.
 I know this from tutoring well dozens of students in this class over almost 2 years.

 What 4-year universities look for